AnastasiosPas/AnastasiosPas/README.md

 - 👀 Currently looking for a web developer's position in or around Amsterdam.

-- 📫 How to reach me ... well, through github, it is ideal :)
+- 📫 How to reach me ... emailto="tassos_pasalis@mac.com" 😉

 ### Languages and Technologies